Creating a Setup profile

 - A Galaxy Store shortcut

-In order to upload your own app, browse for the proper TPK or WGT file on your PC, provide a name for it and an optional description.
-If this is a watch face app, mark it properly.
+To upload your own app, browse for the proper TPK or WGT file on your PC and give it a name.
+Optionally, provide a description for the app.
+If it's a watch face app, include that information in the description.

 If you select the ADD FROM GALAXY STORE option, you need to provide a Tizen package ID, such as org.tizen.message or org.tizen.call.
 Ensure you enter the package ID, not the application ID.
-Also, provide an app name, version and optional description.
-If this is watch face app, mark it properly.
+Also, provide an app name, version, and optional description.
+If it's a watch face app, include that information in the description.

 App management in KC profiles